department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/montgomery-active-duty.md

 ### Can I get education benefits?

-You can get education benefits if you were honorably discharged and **both of these are true:**
+You can get education benefits if you were honorably discharged and <br>
+**both of these are true:**

 -	You have a high school diploma, GED, or 12 hours of college credit, **and**